Skip to main content

 About Suzanne P. MacFarland, MD

-Suzanne P. MacFarland, MD, is an attending physician in the Division of Oncology and a member of the Cancer Predisposition Program at Children's Hospital of Philadelphia (CHOP).
+Suzanne P. MacFarland, MD, is an attending physician in the Division of Oncology and the Director of the Cancer Predisposition Program at Children's Hospital of Philadelphia (CHOP).
 She specializes in treating children with pediatric cancer predisposition syndromes including Li-Fraumeni Syndrome and pediatric polyposis syndromes such as Juvenile Polyposis Syndrome, Familial Adenomatous Polyposis, Peutz-Jeghers syndrome, and PTEN hamartoma tumor syndrome.
 She is also a member of the Solid Tumor team, specializing in the diagnosis and management of pediatric solid tumors, with a focus on liver tumors.

 Her research is focused primarily on understanding the cause and improving the surveillance in these predisposition syndromes, particularly in pediatric polyposis syndromes and Li-Fraumeni syndrome.
 She hopes that with improved methods of surveillance we can detect tumors at an earlier stage where treatment may be less intensive.
 “Because they are at risk of further cancers down the line, we need to be thoughtful about their treatment and surveillance,” she says.